 Getting to the city

 Affordable public transport to the Sacramento Airport goes by the name Yolobus.
 This service offers daily routes throughout the region, including downtown, Davis, Woodland and beyond.
 Services to downtown run from 5.30am, Monday to Friday, and from 8.20am on the weekends.
 Last buses depart from downtown and the airport shortly after 10pm.
-Regular fare is $2, with concessions available.
+Regular fare is $2.25 for a single journey, with concessions available.
 Limousine and shared shuttle services are also available from the airport.

 GMT -8 (GMT -7 from the second Sunday in March to the first Sunday in November).